Path to Wellness

 Raising Awareness of the Risks of Prescription Painkiller Abuse

-If you’re looking for training to be more effective in helping other around you, consider taking a community or professional growth training.
+If you’re looking for training to be more effective in helping others around you, consider taking a training through one of these available platforms:

 Mental Health First Aid (MHFA) is a course that helps people recognize the signs and symptoms of mental illness, giving people the reassurance to find help for themselves or others.
 Classes are regularly offered throughout our community and can be found on the MHFA website.

-Question Persuade Refer (QPR) is a one hour class that helps people recognize the signs and symptoms of suicide.
-Classes are available online.
+Question Persuade Refer (QPR) is a one hour class that helps people recognize and respond to the signs and symptoms of suicide.
+Trainings available online.